applescan/applescan/README.md

 <h1 align="center">Hi 👋, I'm Felicia</a></h1>
 <h3 align="center">I'm a versatile software engineer with a wide range of skills and a passion for crafting exceptional web applications.
-I have expertise in JavaScript, React, Node.js, SQL, Next.js, TypeScript, and Prisma.</h3>
+I have expertise in JavaScript, React, Node.js, SQL, Next.js, TypeScript, tRPC and Prisma.</h3>

 <br/>